How to Make Your Own Sourdough Starter is a step-by-step simple guide on how you can create your very own starter at

 Sourdough is literally what the name implies.
 It is dough that is soured by the fermentation process.
-This simple process of fermentation captures the wild yeast that is in your environment thereby creating an alive food which will then become a leavening ingredient for any baked good you would like to make.
+This simple process of fermentation captures the wild yeast that is in your environment thereby creating an alive food that will then become a leavening ingredient for any baked good you would like to make.

-In fact, this is the very same method I used to make my own personal sourdough starter that I use weekly.
-I have been asked so much about all the things I am able to bake in my kitchen using my starter that I wanted to share how easy it is to make one for yourself.
-I have several recipes that I share on the blog that utilize a sourdough starter.
-A few favorites are my Sourdough Maple Glazed Donuts, Sourdough Focaccia Bread and of course, my Sourdough Artisan Loaf.
+This is the very same method I used to make my own personal sourdough starter that I use weekly.
+I have been asked so much about all the things I can bake in my kitchen using my starter that I wanted to share how easy it is to make one for yourself.
+I have several recipes that I share on the blog that utilizes a sourdough starter.
+A few favorites are my Sourdough Maple Glazed Donuts, Sourdough Focaccia Bread, and of course, my Sourdough Artisan Loaf.